yuvadm/somafm.rs/README.md

 A Rust-based command line player for SomaFM radio.

-Implements a pure-Rust audio backend, but can fallback to using a `mpv` as an optional dependency.
+Implements a pure-Rust audio backend, but can fallback to using `mpv` as an optional dependency.

 ## Install